Quickscribe Services Ltd.

 New Law Protecting Whistleblowers Now in Force

-Current and past government employees who bring forward concerns about serious wrongdoing or who come under investigation have more protection, as the Public Interest Disclosure Act (PIDA) comes into force.
 "This legislation protects whistleblowers if they speak up and requires that any investigation into allegations of serious wrongdoing will be administratively fair," said David Eby, Attorney General.
 "It supports high standards of integrity and accountability in our public service, which British Columbians expect and deserve."
 Government passed the Public Interest Disclosure Act in May 2018 in response to the ombudsperson's 2017 report, Misfire: The 2012 Ministry of Health Employment Terminations and Related Matters.
 Read the full government news article.

 Act or Regulation Affected Effective Date Amendment Information

-Freedom of Information and Protection of Privacy Act Nov.
-1/19 by 2019 Bill 26, c.
-14, section 47 (b) and (c) only (in force by Reg 197/2019), Financial Services Authority Act, 2019
+Freedom of Information and Protection of Privacy Act Dec.
+1/19 by 2018 Bill 28, c.
+22, section 52 only (in force by Reg 251/2019), Public Interest Disclosure Act

 Public Interest Disclosure Act Dec.
 1/19 c.
 22, SBC 2018, Bill 28, whole Act in force by Reg 251/2019